LJAYMORI/androidSwipeLayoutSample/README.md

 # androidSwipeLayoutSample
 - SwipeLayoutSample
-- can scrolling in listview in swipelayout.
+- can scrolling RecyclerView in swipeLayout.

 # Reference